 It takes two to vals, so this course will be role balanced (equal leaders and followers) as far as possible.
-If you don’t have a partner, please visit my Facebook Page, find this event and post a comment to see if anyone is looking for a partner too, or post a comment here.
+I advise people to book as couples so that there is less need to circulate.

 The workshop will cover as much of the following as time allows